security-notes/infobyte-faraday-wiki/Backup.md

 3. Restart the Faraday Server and Faraday Client (in that order).

+### Database restore

 To restore a previously created backup turn again Faraday Client and Faraday Server off and execute:
 ```
 psql faraday < backup_file
 ```

-Remember: To restore the back you need to have the database empty.
+**Remember**: To restore the backup you need to have the database empty.

-Check [more information about PostgreSQL](https://www.postgresql.org/docs/9.1/static/backup-dump.html) backups if you need more help.
+To check more information about PostgreSQL you can follow this [link](https://www.postgresql.org/docs/9.1/static/backup-dump.html).